Give me a call

 User research and product design goes hand in hand

-The core of UX design is empathy for the people we are designing for.
+The core of design is empathy for the people we are designing for.
 The best way for me to gain empathy for users is through interaction, conversation, and observation.
 That is, through first-hand encounters with people.
 Rooted in the Scandinavian design tradition, I perform user research from an empathic and holistic point-of-view.
 I involve users (and other stakeholders) throughout the design process to inspire, inform, and validate design decisions.

 To me, user research is about uncovering the stories that will inspire, qualify and argue for design decisions.
 To do this, I have a toolbox filled with qualitative methods that I use to uncover user needs.
 I am genuinely curious about people's experiences, frustrations, and motivations.
 I love to combine ethnographic methods with workshops and other types of experiments that will unlock people's creativity.